 Colton Flage grills at the 2020 Ranch Brigade camp where cadets learned about sustainable beef production and other ag-related topics.

-Menard County SWCD #215 provided a scholarship to the Ranch Brigade for Colton Flage.
-Colton attended the Ranch Brigade this summer where he experienced ranching activities.
+Menard County SWCD #215 provided a scholarship to the 2020 Ranch Brigade for Colton Flage.
+Colton attended the summer Ranch Brigade, where he experienced ranching activities.

 The Brigade is a 5-day camp in which land stewardship and livestock production are presented by wildlife and ranching professionals.
 The cadets learn about sustainable beef production from conception to the consumer.
 Leadership development, education and empowerment tools are also presented.